vedkumargupta/notes/content/post/kubernetes-basic-commands.md

 Monitor your pods in real-time
 When you add -w(watch), the command stays open and waits for changes.
-Continuous Updates: If a pod’s status changes (e.g., from Pending to Running), a new line will automatically appear in your terminal.
+Continuous Updates:- If a pod’s status changes (e.g., from Pending to Running), a new line will automatically appear in your terminal.

 ved@master:~$ oc get pods -w
 NAME READY STATUS RESTARTS AGE